matzls/Agents/decathlon_agent/studio/README.md

 The agent takes a list of `CopyComponent` objects as input, each defining the requirements for a specific piece of content (e.g., headline, body text).
 It then uses an OpenAI language model to generate content for each component, validates the generated content against predefined rules (like character limits), and formats the final output into a JSON file.

-The workflow includes retry mechanisms to handle potential errors during content generation and provides feedback to the language model based on validation failures.
+The workflow follows a specific pattern:
+1. **Generate:** Creates content for each component
+2. **Validate:** Checks if the content meets all requirements
+3. **Format Output:** Prepares the final output with either successful content or error messages

 ## Features

-- **Component-based Content Generation:** Generates content based on predefined components with specific requirements.
+- **Component-based Content Generation:** Generates content based on predefined components with specific requirements
+- **LLM Integration:** Supports multiple language models:
-- **OpenAI Integration:** Leverages the power of OpenAI's language models for content creation.
+  - OpenAI's GPT models
+  - Google's Gemini models (via ChatGoogleGenerativeAI)
-- **Validation:** Ensures generated content adheres to specified constraints (character limits, formatting).
+- **Validation System:** Ensures generated content adheres to:
+  - Character limits
+  - Content formatting rules
+  - Empty content checks
-- **Retry Logic:** Implements retry mechanisms for robust content generation.
+- **Retry Logic:**
-- **Feedback Loop:** Provides feedback to the language model for iterative improvement.
+  - Configurable max attempts per component
+  - Automatic retries with feedback from previous attempts
-- **Structured Output:** Formats the generated content into a clean JSON structure.
+- **Structured Output:**
+  - JSON format with clear status indicators
+  - Detailed error messages when generation fails
+  - Timestamp-based file naming
-- **Logging:** Provides detailed logging of the generation process.
+- **Logging:** Comprehensive logging system for debugging and monitoring
-- **Docker Support:** Instructions for copying generated exports from a Docker container.

 ## Installation